Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 See below for more specific scenarios.

+## Try It Now

+You can [launch the AMI instantly](/help/cloud) and use it for free for up to two hours.

 ## Preloaded AMI

 The AMI comes pre-loaded with the latest release version of R,